B2-Kumar/Notes/sql.md

 WHERE condition;
 ```
 ###### AVG() Syntax
+- It ignores the null values thus it becomes equal to sum(column_name) / count(column_name);
 ```sql
 SELECT AVG(column_name)
 FROM table_name
 WHERE condition;
 ```
 ###### SUM() Syntax
+It ignores the null values or say consider it as zero.
 ```sql
 SELECT SUM(column_name)
 FROM table_name